Sathaerz/Avorion-Mods/ExtraShipClassesCore/readme.txt

     - Sunmaker - A Xsotan with a siege cannon
     - Longinus - A Xsotan with a laser
     - Ballistyx - A Xsotan that continually fires torpedoes
     - Oppressor - A Xsotan that continually gains damage over time, with no upper limit on its DPS.
+It will occasionally grab and eat another Xsotan.
     - Warlock - A Xsotan that will reanimate ship corpses to attack the player.
     - Pulverizer - A Xsotan with low damage cannons that impart an extremely high degree of force.
     - Revenant - A ship reanimated by the Xsotan Warlock - has long range weapons to compensate for being partially destroyed.
     - Hierophant - A summoner and a warlock in one.
+    - Parthenope - A deadly cross between a carrier and a summoner that grows in strength with each of its allies killed.
+    - Dreadnought - An incredibly powerful Xsotan warship based on Hammelpilaw's Xsotan Dreadnought event.
+    - Caduceus - A Xsotan that is focused on healing and buffing other Xsotan.

 Adds the following entity scripts: